-As a corporate photographer, Violet has developed a unique technique, which is based on 3 points:
+As a headshot photographer, Violet has developed a unique technique, which is based on 3 points:

-The goal of our headshots is to create the most beautiful portrait of the subject and to sublimate his face, by relying on a light technique that Violet has developed and by allowing the person photographed to communicate a specific feeling: self-confidence.
+The goal of our headshot photos is to create the most beautiful portrait of the subject and to sublimate his face, by relying on a light technique that Violet has developed and by allowing the person photographed to communicate a specific feeling: self-confidence.

 For us, this feeling is essential to the success of a professional photo, the purpose of which is to make the first impression.